Camtek (NASDAQ:CAMT) Stock Rating Lowered by StockNews.com

-Camtek (NASDAQ:CAMT – Get Rating) was downgraded by equities researchers at StockNews.com from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Friday.
+StockNews.com lowered shares of Camtek (NASDAQ:CAMT – Get Rating) from a buy rating to a hold rating in a report published on Friday morning.

-Several institutional investors and hedge funds have recently made changes to their positions in the business.
-Migdal Insurance & Financial Holdings Ltd. boosted its holdings in Camtek by 3.9% in the third quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 1,531,973 shares of the semiconductor company’s stock worth $35,496,000 after acquiring an additional 57,600 shares in the last quarter.
-Meitav Dash Investments Ltd. boosted its holdings in Camtek by 52.3% in the second quarter.
-Meitav Dash Investments Ltd. now owns 981,509 shares of the semiconductor company’s stock worth $24,184,000 after acquiring an additional 337,110 shares in the last quarter.
-Invesco Ltd. boosted its holdings in Camtek by 7.8% in the first quarter.
-Invesco Ltd. now owns 610,164 shares of the semiconductor company’s stock worth $18,585,000 after acquiring an additional 44,158 shares in the last quarter.
-Phoenix Holdings Ltd. boosted its holdings in Camtek by 245.3% in the third quarter.
-Phoenix Holdings Ltd. now owns 395,916 shares of the semiconductor company’s stock worth $9,325,000 after acquiring an additional 281,259 shares in the last quarter.
-Finally, Assenagon Asset Management S.A. boosted its holdings in Camtek by 257.5% in the third quarter.
-Assenagon Asset Management S.A. now owns 147,545 shares of the semiconductor company’s stock worth $3,419,000 after acquiring an additional 106,279 shares in the last quarter.
-Institutional investors own 27.52% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in CAMT.
+Meitav Dash Investments Ltd. boosted its stake in Camtek by 52.3% in the 2nd quarter.
+Meitav Dash Investments Ltd. now owns 981,509 shares of the semiconductor company’s stock worth $24,184,000 after buying an additional 337,110 shares during the last quarter.
+Phoenix Holdings Ltd. lifted its stake in shares of Camtek by 245.3% in the 3rd quarter.
+Phoenix Holdings Ltd. now owns 395,916 shares of the semiconductor company’s stock valued at $9,325,000 after purchasing an additional 281,259 shares in the last quarter.
+Assenagon Asset Management S.A. lifted its stake in shares of Camtek by 257.5% in the 3rd quarter.
+Assenagon Asset Management S.A. now owns 147,545 shares of the semiconductor company’s stock valued at $3,419,000 after purchasing an additional 106,279 shares in the last quarter.
+Kranot Hishtalmut Le Morim Tichoniim Havera Menahelet LTD acquired a new position in shares of Camtek in the 2nd quarter valued at about $2,313,000.
+Finally, Goldman Sachs Group Inc. acquired a new position in shares of Camtek in the 1st quarter valued at about $2,711,000.
+27.52% of the stock is owned by institutional investors and hedge funds.

 Camtek Company Profile